hannwn/PCP-Python/README.md

 1. The format of displayed data can be broken with too long names or brand

 Changelog
+2023-05-15: Added list clear for newItem list in addItem function
 2023-05-14: Added error message upon selecting numbers greater than numbers on menu selection
 2023-05-12: First version